jgoldfar/jgoldfar.github.io/content/blog/0521-working-with-me.md

 In my career, I have been lucky enough to have the opportunity to engage with business-minded people, volunteers, professionals, students, parents, and wonderful individuals of every age and inclination.
-I love to listen and develop an understanding of people through their meaning and intentions, and I endeavor to maintain a neutral, curious, and open mindset in my responses.
+I love to listen and develop an understanding of people through their meaning and intentions, and I endeavor to maintain a neutral, curious, and open mindset in every dialogue.
-I recognize the value of effective communication, which depends in interesting ways on factors including personalities, context, and content.
+I continue to seek more effective strategies for communicating different contents with different personalities in different contexts; if I can do better, I appreciate immediate feedback in any available form.

 ## Trust and Quirks

 > What makes you trust someone else?
 Conversely, what triggers you?
-What are the qualities you value that inspire your trust? > What are the causes of misunderstandings that you’ve had in the past?
+What are the qualities you value that inspire your trust?
+What are the causes of misunderstandings that you’ve had in the past?
 What are some things about your leadership or working style that other people criticize or misunderstand?
 What quirks or mannerisms might unintentionally annoy a different personality type?
 What book speaks to you most?
 What is the worst experience you've had in a team?
 What are some honest, unfiltered things about you?
 What drives you nuts?
 What are your quirks?
 When is your brain most active?

 When I think about trust, I think about patterns of communication and action.
 I trust that people will act according to their principles, which can take time to understand.
 I have experienced misunderstandings when the team has a lack of clarity on the goals we are working towards, and the means we will use to achieve them.
-In my experience, more communication is often the solution, and more importantly, the right kind of communication.
+Often, more of the right kind of communication is the solution; as a naturally inquisitive person, I don't mind asking difficult questions or exploring challenges.
 For me, this includes having humility about my ideas, and empowering others to contribute openly to our group's conception of the issue at hand.